Certificate in Psychedelic-Assisted Therapies™ · Mind Medicine Australia

 PH.D

-Dr William A. Richards (Bill), author of Sacred Knowledge: Psychedelics and Religious Experiences, is Director of Therapy at Sunstone Therapies in Rockville, Maryland (USA), currently focused on the implementation of psychedelic-assisted therapy in palliative care.
+Dr William A. Richards (Bill), author of Sacred Knowledge: Psychedelics and Religious Experiences, is a Senior Advisor at Sunstone Therapies in Rockville, Maryland (USA), currently focused on the implementation of psychedelic-assisted therapy in palliative care.

-Bill also is a psychologist at the Johns Hopkins Center for Psychedelic and Consciousness Research in Baltimore, where he and his colleagues have been pursuing research with psilocybin since 1999, and teaches at the California Institute of Integral Studies.
+Bill also is a psychologist at the Johns Hopkins Center for Psychedelic and Consciousness Research in Baltimore, where he and his colleagues have been pursuing research with psilocybin since 1999, and teaches at the California Institute of Integral Studies and for MMA’s Certificate in Psychedelic-Assisted Therapies.
 Bill’s graduate degrees encompass the psychology of religion, theology, comparative religion and clinical psychology.

 Bill’s involvement with psychedelic research originated in Germany at the University of Göttingen in 1963.
 From 1967 to 1977, he pursued research with LSD, DPT, MDA and psilocybin at the Maryland Psychiatric Research Center.